hooyuser/Langlands_Program/elliptic_curves_and_modular_forms.typ

 #pagebreak()

-= Linear Representations of Finite Groups
+= Representations of Finite Groups
+#[
+  #set par(first-line-indent: 0pt)
+  This chapter is devoted to the study of linear representations of finite groups.
+]

+== Finite Dimensional Representations
+In this section we focus on the finite-dimensional representations of finite groups.

-== Finite Dimensional Representations of Finite Groups Recall a linear map $p:V->V$ is called a projection if $p^2=p$.
+Recall a linear map $p:V->V$ is called a projection if $p^2=p$.
 If $p:V->V$ is a projection, then $V=im p plus.circle ker p$.

 #lemma[][